arcilli/investsuite-api-docs/docs/scenarios/cash_movements.md

 2. **InvestSuite** asynchronously runs Optimizer, resulting in an Optimization which, during the next rebalancing, will free up cash.
 3. In case of an advisory mandate and insufficient cash, the **Customer** confirms the Optimization.
 The confirmation is registered in the `owner_choice` field of the Optimization object.
 4. The `portfolio.withdrawal-request` event is fired (see [here](../concepts/events.md#withdrawal-request)).
-5. (Recommended) the **Client Middleware** stores the divest_amount value from the event, as it will be required later in this and other processes.
-This avoids an additional API call.
-6. If there is sufficient cash in the Portfolio (get this from the Core Banking System or from the Portfolio object):
+5. If there is sufficient cash in the Portfolio (get this from the Core Banking System or from the Portfolio object):
       1. The **Client Middleware** instructs the **Core Banking System** to execute the cash transfer.
       2. The **Client Middleware** creates a Transaction, type CASH, status SETTLED, and a negative quantity (see [here](../concepts/transactions.md#withdrawal)).
       3. The **Client Middleware** sets the `divest_amount` to 0, indicating there is no more cash to divest (see [here](../concepts/portfolios.md#set-divest-amount)).
       4. The **Client Middleware** updates the Portfolio Holdings with decreased cash (see [here](../concepts/portfolios.md#holdings)).
       5. The **Client Middleware** informs InvestSuite that the withdrawal has executed by calling `POST /events/withdraw/` (see [here](../concepts/events.md#withdrawal-executed-event)).
       6. **InvestSuite** sends a notification to the Customer.
-7. If not, the withdrawal will be handled at a later time, by the rebalancing process or the process that handles executed or settled transactions from the broker.
+6. If not, the withdrawal will be handled at a later time, by the rebalancing process or the process that handles executed or settled transactions from the broker.

 ```plantuml